-However, an FCC filing spotted by Reddit user k2kevin (thanks TechRadar), makes it seem as though a new version of the Nvidia Shield handheld is in development.
+However, an FCC filing spotted by Reddit user k2kevin (opens in new tab) (thanks TechRadar (opens in new tab)), makes it seem as though a new version of the Nvidia Shield handheld is in development.
 It's rumored the new model will use a Tegra X1 processor, and the screen size will be increased to 5.66-inches with a 1440x810 resolution.
 There are even some images of what we assume is a prototype device next to a ruler so we can get a sense of how big it is.

 The fact that the filing was submitted last year, and Nvidia didn't spend any time talking about such a device at a massive show like CES, where it held its own press conference, suggests we probably won't be getting much more information about it soon.